nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - `/a` is used to specify the amount of the expense, where an **integer** or **double** is expected.
 - `/r` is used to denote a recurring expense, with the period to the next addition is specified by an **integer** representing the number of `DAYS`.
 - `/d` is used to give a description to the expense, where any **String** is expected.
-- `/t` is used to specify the expense type, where the list of acceptable types is given below
+- `/t` is used to specify the expense type, where the list of acceptable types is given below.
+The types are case-insensitive.

 | Expense         |
 |-----------------|